 CAI was officially founded Sept.
-20, 1973, making 2013 the organization's 40th anniversary.
+20, 1973, which made 2013 the organization's 40th anniversary.
 The first newsletter, CAI News, was distributed to 200 members.
-Today, CAI's flagship magazine, Common Ground, is distributed to more than 32,000 members in 60 chapters.
+Today, CAI's flagship magazine, Common Ground, is distributed to more than 33,000 members in 60 chapters.

 A Brief History